NickiShaw/wiki2019/Markdown/Collaborations.md

 #### UofCalgary iGEM:

-University of Calgary's iGEM team reached out to us for collaborating on a project to visualize iGEM team metadata.
-Specifically, the aim of the project was to map collaborations between iGEM teams and topics they worked on.
-Calgary worked on scraping the iGEM wikis using BeautifulSoup in Python, which we built off for our interactive visualization at [INSERT LINK].
+We reached out to the University of Calgary's iGEM team for a meetup and subsequently decided to collaborate on a project to visualize iGEM team metadata.
+The aim of this project was to map collaborations between iGEM teams and topics they worked on.
+Calgary worked on scraping the iGEM wikis using BeautifulSoup in Python in one of their previous projects.
+We built off this script for our interactive visualization at [INSERT LINK].
+We would also like to thank them for working with us to conecptualize the project, we hope you enjoy the tool!

 #### UAlberta iGEM: